paulsimroth/forge-lottery/README.md

 ## Objective

 This is a proofably random smart contract lottery built with foundry.
+This project is a smart contract lottery using Chainlink VRF to determine a random winner.
+Chainlink automation is used to call the functions to determine the winner.
+This project does also include the relevant tests.

 1. Users can enter by purchasing a ticket
 2. After a specific time period the lottery will draw a winner